 Welcome to Mother Tongue

-The Mother Tongue project was created as a direct response to an urgent need for grassroots, language-specific specialist support, education and advocacy for non-English speaking women who are refugees, seeking asylum or otherwise marginalised, in childbirth.
+The Mother Tongue project acknowledges the urgent need for grassroots, language-specific specialist support, education and advocacy for non-English speaking women who are refugees, seeking asylum or otherwise marginalised, in pregnancy, birth and postpartum.
 We are part of Doulas Without Borders.

 A Doula ensures pregnant women and people receive continuity of care at a life-changing and potentially vulnerable time.
 Doulas provide nurture and education towards informed decision making, signposts to services and offer 'on the ground' companionship.
 Doula service can greatly assist in a more positive experience of childbirth and early bonding.